CloudHealth/cht_api_guide/_asset/query-asset-object.md

     content: String that specifies the ID of the organization in which this query should run.
 See [How to Get Organization ID](#organization_how-to-get-organization-id).
 If not specified, this parameter assumes the ID of your default organization.
   - name: api_version
     required: no
     content: Integer that specifies the API version to use.
 Possible values are `1` (default) and `2`.
-Version 1 queries only return assets are are active.
+Version 1 queries only return assets that are active.
 Version 2 queries return both active and inactive assets.
     sub-fields:
       - name: fields
         required: no